SQUEEZE-IN FAQ

 I’d like to sell my old concertina, tune books, brother-in-law, whatever.
 How does that work?

-There will be one or more tables set up for private sales.
+There will be several tables set up for private sales.
 You place your item on the table with a description, selling price, and contact information.
 Some people who are selling such things as CDs and tunebooks choose to put a box out for payment on the honor system.
 We can’t be responsible for things that disappear, but nothing has vanished yet, as far as we know.
-Professional instrument makers and dealers are welcome to bring samples (not for sale) and business cards.
+Professional instrument makers and dealers are also welcome, but they should keep in mind that table space is limited.

 ______________________________